-The President shall, upon such notice, determine, in consultation with any Judges of the sentencing Chamber who are Judges of the Mechanism, whether pardon, commutation of sentence, or early release is appropriate.
+The President shall, upon such notice or upon receipt of a direct petition from the convicted person, determine, in consultation with any Judges of the sentencing Chamber who are Judges of the Mechanism, whether pardon, commutation of sentence, or early release is appropriate.
+If none of the Judges who imposed the sentence are Judges of the Mechanism, the President shall consult with at least two other Judges.